kirame09/sparkpost-api-documentation/services/sending-domains.md

   * If a k= tag is defined, it must be set to "rsa".
   * If an h= tag is defined, it must be set to "sha256".

 SPF verification requires the following:
   * A valid SPF record must be in the DNS for the sending domain being verified.
   * The record must contain "v=spf1".
   * The record must contain "include:sparkpostmail.com".
   * The record must use either "~all" or "-all".

+**Note: SPF sending domain verification is deprecated.
+You can use DKIM and/or email to verify your sending domain.
+We recommend using DKIM since it has authentication benefits.**

 The domain's "status" object is returned on success.